sumanacharya/country-list-and-documentation/country-list/README.md

 ## Project Structure

-- **CountryDetail Component**: The main component that fetches and displays the details of a country.
-It uses `useParams` to get the country name from the URL and `useNavigate` for navigation.
+- **Components**: The main components for listing countries and viewing the details.

 - **services/countries.service.ts**: Contains the `fetchCountries` and `fetchCountryDetail` functions for making API requests to the REST Countries API.

 ## API Reference